sasidhar791/AI-Powered-Resume-Evaluation/README.md

 ```

-Note that here if user doesn't provide desired criteria for ranking, implicitly criteria will be taken as "skills", "certifications", "experience", "qualifications".
+Note that here if user doesn't provide desired criteria for ranking, criteria will be taken as "skills", "certifications", "experience", "qualifications" by default.

 Request Example (Using cURL):
 ```bash